-Spain coronavirus infection rate falling 'a lot' as cases top 200,000
+Spain coronavirus cases top 200,000 but infection rate falling 'a lot'

 However, he added that children would be unable to play freely with their neighbours again for quite some time.

-To help soften the blow from the crisis, Spain will propose to its EU partners creating a 1.5 trillion euro ($1.6 trillion) recovery fund, a discussion paper seen by Reuters showed.
+To help soften the blow from the crisis, Spain will propose to its EU partners the creation of a 1.5 trillion euro ($1.63 trillion) recovery fund financed through perpetual debt, a discussion paper seen by Reuters showed.

-Financed through perpetual debt, the package would aid countries hit hardest by the virus.

-Reporting by Vincent West, Inti Landauro, Jesus Aguado, Emma Pinedo and Belen Carreno; Writing by Nathan Allen; Editing by Inti Landauro and Sonya Dowsett
+Reporting by Vincent West, Inti Landauro, Jesus Aguado, Emma Pinedo and Belen Carreno; Writing by Nathan Allen; Editing by Belen Carreno and Clara-Laeila Laudette